-The Board of Directors recommended a total gross dividend of TZS 10 per share for the financial year ended 31 December 2021.
-The proposed dividend payment is subject to the shareholder's approval during the Annual General Meeting.
+The Board of Directors recommended a total gross dividend of TZS 13 per share for the financial year ended 31 December 2022.
+Payment of the dividend is a procedure subject to shareholder's approval during the Annual General Meeting.

 FUTURE PROSPECTS